 The actual studies which observed irritation used undiluted neem oil, whereas with testimonials, we have a mixture of recipes, with some people actually using neem leaves.
 The oleic acid, which is linked to skin barrier dysfunction, could be the real menace.

 Any other potential problems?
-With a complex natural substance with many unique compounds, there always is.
-My recommendation is thus to avoid undulated neem oil except as an experiment – combining neem oil with a low oleic, high linoleic acne oil like grapeseed oil is a smart move.
-Neem leaves are free from oleic acid, but share a portion of neem oil’s compounds, so the threat remains.
+With a complex natural substance containing many unique compounds, there’s always a risk of unexplained reactions.
+My recommendation is to avoid undulated neem oil except as an experiment – combining neem oil with a low oleic, high linoleic acne oil like grapeseed oil would be a smart move.
+I’d recommend the same for neem leaf extract.

 The verdict

-Is neem the ultimate natural solution for acne?
-No. Is it an excellent weapon nevertheless?
-The evidence is too thin to say, but my gut instinct is that neem has some strong acne-clearing properties which may come to light.
+The evidence is too thin to officially recommend neem, but my gut instinct is that there’s some strong acne-clearing properties which will eventually come to light.

-Strangely, the direct studies keep analysing p.acnes; they must be cemented in the old belief that bacteria is the main villain behind acne.
-Neem might not suppress p.acnes bacteria itself, but suppressing the inflammation of p.acnes is a far superior power.
+Neem may or may not suppress p.acnes bacteria itself, but suppressing the inflammation of p.acnes is a far superior power.
 P.acnes is a natural inhabitant of human skin pores.
 A runaway inflammatory response along with particularly malicious strains are the real threats.

 Which should you choose, neem oil or leaves?
 The study on p.acnes-induced inflammation examined the leaves, but both have potential.
 Neem leaves were actually recommended by Ayurvedic medicine for calming acne; this ancient Indian school has an endless well of mystical superstition, but generations of experience are always useful to draw upon.

-Neem leaves and oil are not proven to clear acne, but the studies are promising enough and compounds dense enough that there’s a big opportunity.
+Neem isn’t proven to clear acne, but the studies are promising enough and the compounds dense enough that there’s a big opportunity.

 NEXT: get the complete strategy for clearing acne naturally